asplos-contest/2025/IOPDDL.md

 ## Contest Eligibility

 All are welcome to participate in the contest -- including teams from academia, industry, and elsewhere -- with the exception of the Contest Organizers and employees of the Contest Sponsor.
 Individuals are prohibited from participating in multiple teams.
-In order to be eligible for prizes, teams must commit to releasing an open-source version of their implementation prior to **ASPLOS 2026** (allowing teams sufficient time to write & submit papers detailing their approach).
+In order to be eligible for prizes, contestants must commit to releasing an open-source version of their implementation prior to **ASPLOS 2026** (allowing teams sufficient time to write & submit papers detailing their approach).

 ## Frequently Asked Questions